shane0/shane0.github.io/docs/theravada.md

 - The Buddha responds by outlining the various benefits that one can expect to attain from following the Buddha's teachings, including:
 - Restraint of the senses: The Buddha explains that one who follows the spiritual path will have control over their senses, and will be able to resist temptation and maintain good behavior.
 - Good conduct: The Buddha explains that one who follows the spiritual path will have good conduct and will avoid unethical behavior.
-- Mindfulness and awareness: The Buddha explains that one who follows the spiritual path will have mindfulness and awareness, and will be able to live in the present moment and avoid becoming distracted by external stimuli.
+- MINDFULNESS and awareness: The Buddha explains that one who follows the spiritual path will have MINDFULNESS and awareness, and will be able to live in the present moment and avoid becoming distracted by external stimuli.
 - Concentration: The Buddha explains that one who follows the spiritual path will have concentration, and will be able to focus their mind and cultivate mental tranquility.
 - Wisdom: The Buddha explains that one who follows the spiritual path will develop wisdom, and will be able to understand the nature of reality and the path to liberation.
 - Happiness: The Buddha explains that one who follows the spiritual path will experience happiness, and will be free from anxiety and stress.